jayenliao/DL-AOI/README.md

 - Source codes for training a 5-layered CNN with Keras:

+    - `./aoi_keras/args.py`: define the arguments parser

+    - `./aoi_keras/trainer.py`: class for training, predicting, and evaluating the models

+    - `./aoi_keras/load_data.py`: functions for loading images with train/val/test splitting

+- `main_keras.py`: the main program for fine tuning a pretrained ResNet50 model and an EfficientNet-b7 model.

+- Source codes for fine tuning a pretrained ResNet50 model and an EfficientNet-b7 model:

-    -  `./lenet_keras/args.py`: define the arguments parser
+    - `./aoi_torch/args.py`: define the arguments parser

-    -  `./lenet_keras/trainer.py`: class for training, predicting, and evaluating the models
+    - `./aoi_torch/trainer.py`: class for training, predicting, and evaluating the models

+    - `./aoi_torch/models.py`: define the models.

-    -  `./lenet_keras/load_data.py`: functions for loading images with train/val/test splitting
+    - `./aoi_torch/load_data.py`: functions for loading images with train/val/test splitting

 ## Folders